Getting Out of an Addictive Relationship

 But if your partner is yelling, screaming names at you, invalidating you, and acting hateful, are you supposed to “accept” that?
 Well, you can accept the fact that it is happening and start realistically assessing whether this is a relationship that really reflects the best of who you are and what you want in your life.

-Ignoring or pretending that WHAT IS HAPPENING isn’t really happening only leads you to staying stuck in an addictive relationship or interaction.
-Fleeing the moment in your mind and not accepting the truth of what is happening is a delusion that will inevitably lead you into depression, anxiety, and anger at your partner or yourself.
+Ignoring or pretending that what's happening isn’t really happening only leads you to stay stuck in an addictive relationship or interaction.
+Fleeing the moment in your mind and not accepting the truth of what is happening is a delusion that will often lead you to depression, anxiety, and anger at your partner or yourself.

-1. Be present and accept/acknowledge the clearest truth about what you are feeling, what you are thinking, and what you want.
+- Be present and accept and acknowledge the clearest truth about what you are feeling, what you are thinking, and what you want.

-5. Make choices and take actions that reflect your best self.
-Don’t allow yourself to be treated any less that your best self truly deserves.
+- Make choices and take actions that reflect your best self.
+Don’t allow yourself to be treated any less than your best self truly deserves.

 How can you do all this without demanding that your partner change?
 You can always ask for the other person to act differently toward you.
 But what if they won’t?
-Instead of demanding that your partner be a different person than he/she is, you could accept the fact that he/she doesn’t want to treat you differently, or can’t do so.
+Instead of demanding that your partner be a different person than he or she is, you could accept the fact that he or she doesn’t want to treat you differently, or can’t do so.
 If you are addicted, you then give up, give in, and collapse in hopelessness.

 It is really up to you.
 If you are no longer addicted to pain, anguish, emotional abuse and never getting what you want, there is a world of choices to make your life what you want it to be.
 But you have to choose it.
 You have to move toward that reality, even if it means moving out of your comfort zone.